Skip to the main content

 • Other routine measurements deemed appropriate based on medical and family history

-4. Detect any cognitive impairment patients may have
+4. Detect any cognitive impairments the patient may have

-Assess cognitive function by direct observation, considering information from the patient, family, friends, caregivers, and others.
-Consider using a brief cognitive test, health disparities, chronic conditions, and other factors that contribute to increased cognitive impairment risk.
-Alzheimer’s and Related Dementia Resources for Professionals webpage has more information.
+Assess cognitive function by direct observation or reported observations from the patient, family, friends, caregivers, and others.
+Consider using brief cognitive tests, health disparities, chronic conditions, and other factors that contribute to increased cognitive impairment risk.
+Alzheimer’s and Related Dementias Resources for Professionals has more information.

 Select from various standardized screening tools designed for this purpose and recognized by national professional medical organizations.
-Depression Assessment Instruments webpage has more information.
+APA’s Depression Assessment Instruments has more information.

-6. Review patient’s functional ability and level of safety
+6. Review the patient’s functional ability and level of safety

-Use direct patient observation, or appropriate screening questions or standardized questionnaires recognized by national professional medical organizations to review, at a minimum, these areas:
+Use direct patient observation, appropriate screening questions, or standardized questionnaires recognized by national professional medical organizations to review, at a minimum, the patient’s:

 • Ability to perform ADLs